 In other cases, it is not necessary to prove intent, as long as there is proof that the defendant’s actions caused you harm.
 For example, you may be able to bring a business tort claim for breach of contract even if the individual didn’t realize his/her actions broke one of the contract’s provisions.
 Ignorance of the law is not a defense in most business tort claims.
 The individual or entity has the responsibility to understand his/her rights and duties, and should act in a way that does not break the law or constitute negligence.

 You can bring a tort claim at the same time as a criminal charge if the defendant’s actions broke the law.
 For example, if an employee steals money from an employer, it is a tort of conversion as well as a crime of embezzlement.
 Bringing a civil action could result in recovery for damages such as lost wages and earnings, lost business profits or value, pain and suffering, and punitive damages for gross negligence or intent to harm.
-Contact Butler Wooten & Peak LLP, for a free business tort consultation today.
+Contact the Atlanta personal injury lawyers at Butler Wooten & Peak LLP, for a free business tort consultation today.